cs1302uga/cs1302-tutorials/unix/unix-getting-started.rst

 Remote Terminal
 ===============

-To make sure that readers all have roughly the same experience with the tutorial, we will instruct them to use a local terminal to launch a program that will connect their terminal emulator to a remote computer (often referred to as a server).
+In this course, you will rarely be working from your local computer.
+Instead, we will instruct you to use a local terminal to launch a program that will connect their terminal emulator to a remote computer (often referred to as a server).
 Once connected, that *remote terminal* provides a shell with a command-line interface to that remote computer.
+Once connected, any commands you type will execute on the remote computer instead of on your local machine.
+So, typing ``ls`` will list the contents of the remote directory instead of a directory found on your computer.
 Consider the figure below.

 .. figure:: img/remote-terminals.png
    :alt: iTerm 2 on macOS Big Sur (left) and MobaXterm 21.2 on Windows 10 (right)